 Ages 12 and up can start with a standard 4/4 size guitar

 You'll notice that some of these overlap.
 That's because not all children are the same.
 Use your discretion, but this is a good guide to use when choosing a guitar for your child.

 So what to chose?

-For complete beginners, I always recommend you buy a cheap classical guitar as listed here.
+For complete beginners, I always recommend you buy a cheap Classical guitar as listed here.
 They are playable, easy to set up and affordable.
 This way you are not making a huge financial commitment before your child has even started lessons.
 This can be used for all styles of guitar up until grade 3.
-By this time you will have a good idea where your child wants to go with their guitar lessons and whether it's worth the investment for a more expensive guitar.
+By this time you will have a good idea of where your child wants to go with their guitar lessons and whether it's worth the investment for a more expensive guitar.